Meta Social Media Addiction Lawsuit in New Mexico

 While the $375 million fine is a fraction of Meta's $201 billion in revenue in 2025, the verdict illustrates a growing shift in public perception of social media companies and their responsibilities in keeping young people safe.

-In May, a judge is scheduled to hold a separate trial on the state’s claims that Meta created a public nuisance that harmed state residents’ health and safety.
-The state will also ask the court to direct Meta to make changes to its platforms, including adding effective age verification and removing predators.
+In May, a judge is scheduled to hold a separate trial on the state's claims that Meta created a public nuisance that harmed state residents' health and safety, and the state will also ask the court to direct Meta to make changes to its platforms, including adding effective age verification and removing predators.

 A National Crisis Playing Out in Courtrooms Everywhere

-New Mexico is one front in a much larger legal battle.
-Several state and federal court cases are heading to trial this year, and while the details vary, they all seek to hold companies responsible for what happens on their platforms.
+Several state and federal court cases are heading to trial this year, seeking to hold companies responsible for what happens on their platforms.
 The lawsuits have come from school districts, local governments, state governments, the federal government, and thousands of families.

 Separately, Meta is facing thousands of lawsuits accusing it and other social media companies of intentionally designing their products to be addictive to young people, leading to a nationwide mental health crisis.
 Some of the lawsuits, filed in both state and federal courts, seek damages in the tens of billions of dollars.

-If your family is anywhere in the United States and your child has been harmed by social media, you are not alone and you are not without options.
-Call us for a free consultation.
+If your family is anywhere in the United States and your child has been harmed by social media, call us for a free consultation.

 Why the Lyon Firm Is the Right Choice for Social Media and Data Privacy Cases

-Suing Meta is not like suing a local business.
-Meta has a legal team built to delay, exhaust, and outspend plaintiffs.
-Winning these cases requires attorneys who understand the specific legal theories at play, how to gather digital evidence, and how to connect platform design decisions to your child’s documented harm.
+Meta has a legal team built to delay and outspend plaintiffs, and winning these cases requires attorneys who understand the specific legal theories at play and how to connect platform design decisions to your child's documented harm.

-The Lyon Firm handles complex product liability and data privacy cases for families across the country.
-We have the experience, the resources, and the commitment to take these cases as far as they need to go.
-Our approach includes:
+The Lyon Firm handles complex product liability and data privacy cases for families across the country, and we have the experience and the commitment to take these cases as far as they need to go.

 We represent clients in Ohio and nationwide, and we are actively accepting social media harm cases right now.